International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 The identity of a combination of platform and service instance is bound to an identifier for the service instance.

-* Each component gets a UID (Unique Identifier) bound to the service instance.
+* Each component gets a unique identified (C_UID) bound to the service instance.
 * The uniqueness of this identifier is ensured by the Identity Provider.
-* Each UID is mapped to a key pair which is typically used for TLS but possibly also data signing and other identity proofs.
+* Each UID is mapped to a Connector Instance Key (CIK) pair which is typically used for TLS but possibly also data signing and other identity proofs.

 Each Service Instance needs to be mapped to one platform it utilizes:
 * Each platform blueprint gets a unique identifier during the component certification.
 * For a component with Trust level 1, the concrete platform instantiation (running version of this blueprint) does NOT get a UID as well as key and certificate for this platform instance.
 Instead the connector description solely references the (unique) identifier of the certified blueprint (and the operator needs to be trusted to ensure its correct instantiation).
-* For components with Trust Level 2 or 3, each platform instantiation needs to be uniquely identified with a UID.
-This UID is required to provide a mapping from service instance to platform UID.
+* For components with Trust Level 2 or 3, each platform instantiation needs to be uniquely identified with a UID (P_UID).
+This UID is required to provide a mapping from service instance to platform.
-* Each platform UID is subject of a certificate for the utilized platform key(s) (e.g. AK of a TPM) which enable verification of the platform integrity.
+* Each P_UID is subject of a certificate for the utilized platform key(s) (e.g. AK of a TPM) which enable verification of the platform integrity.
-* One platform UID can map to (keys for) 1-n physical devices/protected VMs:
+* One P_UID can map to Platform Instance Keys (PIK) for 1-n physical devices/protected VMs:
-  * If 1 physical device serves as the component platform: 1 UID is mapped to 1 platform key.
+  * If 1 physical device serves as the component platform: 1 P_UID is mapped to 1 PIK.
-  * For distributed platform setups (e.g. with kubernetes): 1 UID for the setup maps to n platform keys for the servers in this distributed platform.
+  * For distributed platform setups (e.g. with kubernetes): 1 P_UID for the setup maps to n PIKs for the servers in this distributed platform.
-  * If connector is run in one protected VM (e.g. SEV SNP): 1 UID is mapped to 1 key for this SEV-SNP VM.
+  * If connector is run in one protected VM (e.g. SEV SNP): 1 P_UID is mapped to 1 PIK for this SEV-SNP VM.
-  * If multiple protected VMs (e.g. SEV SNP) form a distributed platform setup: 1 UID for the setup maps to n platform keys for the VMs which comprise this setup.
+  * If multiple protected VMs (e.g. SEV SNP) form a distributed platform setup: 1 UID for the setup maps to n PIKs for the VMs which comprise this setup.

 ![Identity mapping for different scenarios](./media/identity_mapping.png)
 #### _Figure 4.1.2.2: Identities for IDS Connector Services and Platforms_